jthwaits3/VanityNumberConverter/README.md

 cdk deploy --parameters connectInstanceId='YOUR CONNECT INSTANCE ID' --parameters contactFlowName='NAME FOR NEW CONTACT FLOW' Enter y when asked to confirm the changes.
 ```
+To use the contact flow, add it to another existing flow or associate it as the default routing for a phone number.

 ## Overview

 ### Vanity Converter Service

 ### Contact Flow Custom Resource
+The components of the contact flow custom resource are also defined in lib/vanity_converter_app-stack, and the lambda event handler in the lambda/contactFlowResource.
+This custom resource utilizes the AWS SDK for Connect for two action: Connect.associateLambdaFunction() to associate the Lambda with the Connect environment, and Connect.createContactFlow() to create the contact flow object.
+The content of the contact flow is finalized during execution depending on the converter Lambda ARN and the table viewer endpoint.

 ### Web viewer
 The web viewer component is derived primarily from the cdk-dynamo-table-viewer package under Apache 2.0 License